wik50/TeamMenu.res/README.md

 ## General info

-TeamMenu in Counter-Strike:Source that shows Ct/T team to choose, also made custom with admin options
+TeamMenu in Counter-Strike:Source that shows Ct/T team to choose, also made custom with admin options adapted for jailbreak admining.

 ## Installation